Baciu-R/Github-Copilot-Guide/README.md

 By following these guidelines, you can effectively work with GitHub Copilot while ensuring the quality and integrity of your code.

+---

+Continue Reading on Confluence - [How to Migrate a TFS Project to Github](https://yardi.atlassian.net/wiki/spaces/BUIL/pages/403570783/Migrating+a+project+from+TFS+to+Github)